A happy ending - maybe - after Auckland man posts his 'Super weird Tesla story' - NZ Herald

 I'll note at this point that there was never a disagreement, an argument, any animosity that would give them reason to not want to call me – we'd bought a car, paid in full, and then the line went dead.

 I kept calling and emailing with no responses.
-At one point I realized I'd been called by the salesperson/account manager who had been managing the sale, and I still had his mobile number in my phone.
+At one point I realised I'd been called by the salesperson/account manager who had been managing the sale, and I still had his mobile number in my phone.
 I called him – no answer, and a voicemail message that said not to leave messages.
 I texted the number asking him to call me back – no response.

 Eventually, 12 or so weeks in, I had a call from a young guy who said he was picking up the issue and that they still needed bank proof (which I'd already provided).
 I asked him could he please get someone senior to call me as he was just the messenger, and didn't have the ability to put me on to anyone who could actually sort it or who I could ask what on earth was going on.
 But he promised to sort it out.